 Ally Financial Inc. Corporate Secretary 500 Woodward Avenue Mail Code: MI-01-10-CORPSEC Detroit, Michigan 48226 (866) 710-4623

-This notice and proxy statement are sent by order of the Board of Directors.
+This notice and proxy statement are sent by order of the Board of Directors of Ally Financial Inc.

 Jeffrey A. Belisle Corporate Secretary